Looking for something quirky to add to your garden? Perhaps something you can do yourself to make it truly unique?

 Below you will discover some of the most ingenious and crafty creations around.
-From sea monsters in your trees to upcycling old tin cans to make some lovable lanterns.
+From sea monsters in your trees to up-cycled tin cans to make some lovable lanterns.

 And the best part…